-- Lead Generation Message #1 – In this email, you’re really just following through on what you said you were going to give them in your lead gen pop-up.
+- Lead Generation Message #1 – In this email, you’re just following through on what you said you were going to give them in your lead gen pop-up.
 No need to be overly fancy, but you can add a time restriction for their discounts so they don’t think they have forever to make a decision.

 - Lead Generation Message #2 – Send this email 12-24 hours after your first email.
 If you chose to go the discount route, remind them of the expiration (which should be 24 hours from the second email… make it long enough to take action on but short enough that they aren’t comfortable waiting around).
 If you offered a giveaway or free resource, you can now follow up on those with more value before asking for a sale, or now make the offer of a discount.

-- Lead Generation Message #3 – This email should be a last reminder.
+- Lead Generation Message #3 – This email should be the last reminder.
 Provide a bit of scarcity by letting them know that their chance to save is about to expire.
 If you were giving value in the first two emails, you can ask for a sale now since they have been given things that they want before being asked to buy.
 By now, your leads should have a bit more trust and are used to opening your emails.

 4. Browse Abandonment

-- Browse Abandonment #1 – This email should remind them of the product they were looking at your store.
+- Browse Abandonment #1 – This email should remind them of the product they were looking at in your store.
 You can also include reviews of that specific product from past buyers and any other interesting information about the product you may think of depending on the type of products.